OpenMDAO/OpenMDAO/openmdao/docs/examples/hohmann_transfer/hohmann_transfer.rst

 delta-V to transfer a spacecraft from Low Earth Orbit (LEO) to geostationary orbit (GEO) using a two-impulse *Hohmann Transfer*.

-The Hohmann Transfer is a maneuver which minimize the delta-V for transferring a spacecraft from one circular orbit to another.
+The Hohmann Transfer is a maneuver which minimizes the delta-V for transferring a spacecraft from one circular orbit to another.
 Hohmann transfer's have a practical application in that they can be used to transfer satellites from LEO parking orbits to geostationary orbit.